FAQ

 Q: Why do you need an emergency contact?

 A: We strongly urge that you provide a cell phone or another number that we can use to reach you while you’re away.
-If anything unusual happens with your dog, we’d like to notify you immediately, and if your dog requires veterinary care, we’d like to directly collaborate with you to determine the best options for him.
-We’d also like a local contact who is available to pick up your dog in case he needs to leave the premises.
-If you aren’t reachable and don’t know anyone who can pick up your dog, we’re well-equipped to handle any situation and make the best decisions for him.
+If anything unusual happens with your dog, we’d like to notify you immediately, and if your dog requires veterinary care, we’d like to directly collaborate with you to determine the best options for them.
+We also like a local contact who is available to pick up your dog in case they need to leave the premises.
+If you aren’t reachable and don’t know anyone who can pick up your dog, we’re well-equipped to handle any situation and make the best decisions for them.

 Back to top.